Student Teaching Abroad

 Educating in Estonia

-BM, Music Education and Music Performance
+Virginia Harrod, Class of 2010, BM, Music Education and Music Performance

 Student teaching is considered the “culminating field experience” for education majors at Ohio Northern University.
 One ambitious student has chosen to add to the already-challenging experience of student teaching by doing it on the other side of the globe.
-Virginia Harrod, a senior music education major from Fairfax, Va., travelled to Northern Europe in the fall of 2010 to complete her teaching requirements in Tallinn, Estonia.
+Virginia Harrod, a senior music education major from Fairfax, Va., traveled to Northern Europe in the fall of 2010 to complete her teaching requirements in Tallinn, Estonia.

 Harrod first visited Estonia in 2008, while on a spring break tour with the University Singers.
 While there, she developed a love for the culture, which is deeply rooted in music.
 In the early 1990s, a Singing Revolution helped to liberate the country from Soviet rule and the culture continues to enthusiastically celebrate folk and choral music.
 Harrod is excited by her choice of country.
 “Where better to go than a place that supports and loves music?” she said.